edgedb/edgedb/docs/stdlib/bytes.rst

 .. eql:operator:: bytesslice: bytes [ int64 : int64 ] -> bytes

-    Slices a set of bytes of :eql:type:`int64`.
+    Slices a set of bytes between an :eql:type:`int64` range.

     This results in a representable reference of bytes chosen in a given
     range: